Emergent invariance and scaling properties in the collective return dynamics of a stock market: Generative Models

 The Vicsek model is a generative model that can display some of the salient group characteristics of swarming behavior, as observed in the motion patterns of flocks of birds and swarms of fish.
 Compared to the multi-factor model where group assignments are provided in advance, such assignments emerge naturally in the Viscek model: each particle in the swarm is influenced by other particles that are within a neighborhood.
 Based on such local-only interactions, long distance order emerges and groups of particles cluster together in their dynamical behavior, akin to sectors emerging in stock markets.

-Our model uses the standard setup ~\cite{Vicsek001} with the following modifications (see SM Section S-IV for a derivation): (a) Consistent with the factor model setup the predicted variable is the return $r_i(t)$; (b) Particles (individual stocks) move in $\mathbb{R}^1$ (rather than in $\mathbb{R}^2$); a stock's offset from $0$ is the return value.
+Our model uses the standard setup ~\cite{Vicsek001} with the following modifications: (a) Consistent with the factor model setup, the predicted variable is the return $r_i(t)$; (b) Particles (individual stocks) move in $\mathbb{R}^1$ (rather than in $\mathbb{R}^2$); a stock's offset from $0$ is the return value.
 The proximity of one particle $i$ to another $j$ at time $t$ is the absolute value of the difference of the returns $|r_i(t) - r_j(t)|$ rather than the typical cosine distance metric used in $\mathbb{R}^2$; (c) Time steps are discretized rather than continuous.
 The update step is:

 where